technicalagilecoach/SudokuSolver/Notes.md

 - implement more strategies mentioned at https://www.sudokuwiki.org/Sudoku.htm
 - which strategies are needed might also depend on the order in which the strategies are executed!
 - ideas for code improvement
-  - consider using ImmutableList where it is feasible
+  - consider using ImmutableList where it is feasible, e.g. in Combinations method
   - use Enumerable more instead of expanded lists
   - use typealiases to make code more readable
   - in InputSolver.RunSolver all puzzles are run through the solver before any output is written